Soft and delightful cinnamon sugar pillow cookies – with a surprise filling!

-These pillowy sugar cookies are like:
+These pillow soft cookies are like:

-- a cinnamon roll
+A cinnamon roll

-- a sugar cookie
+A sugar cookie

 If you haven’t started baking cookies this holiday season, why not begin today?

 These light and fluffy homemade sugar cookies are always a big hit with both vegans and non-vegans, and they’re the perfect holiday cookie to give as a gift.

 But if you do want to send them to others, I’d definitely recommend making extra so you can keep some for yourself!

 - 1 1/2 cup spelt, white, or oat flour